 You are accessing data after a valid Login.
 You are :ds2525

-After going through all the theoretical & examples part of ‘How to implement JWT Authentication in Spring Boot Project?’, finally, we are able to implement JWT authentication security in a Spring Boot project.
+After going through all the theoretical & examples part of ‘How to implement JWT Authentication in Spring Boot Project?’, finally, we should be able to understand JWT concept in Spring Boot and implement JWT authentication security in a Spring Boot project.
 Of course, In this article we have thoroughly learned about the JWT authentication features.
 Similarly, we expect from you to further extend this example and implement it in your project accordingly.
 Additionally, If there is any change in future, we will update the article accordingly.
-Moreover, Feel free to provide your comments in comments section.
+Moreover, Feel free to provide your comments in the comments section.

-7 thoughts on “How to implement JWT Authentication in Spring Boot Project?”
+10 thoughts on “How to implement JWT Authentication in Spring Boot Project?

 {“username”: “ds2525”, “password”: “donotforgetme”}